MaxRohowsky/my-stylex-app/README.md

 ## Getting Started

-To get started, please install the following modules:
+This project required the following modules:

 `npm install --save @stylexjs/stylex`
 `npm install --save @stylexjs/babel-plugin`
 `npm install --save @stylexjs/nextjs-plugin`
 `npm install --save @babel/runtime`

+Instead of installing each sepparately, open a terminal in the directory with the package.json and run `npm install`.

-Afterwards you can run the project by running "npm run dev"
+Afterwards you can run the project by running `npm run dev`.